Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Billy Joe Walker, Jr.)

 Likeable but lightweight hat-act country pop with a vestigial trace of honkytonk in there... somewhere.
-Martin has a nice voice, though it's easy to fault his lack of grit.
+Ohio-born Brad Martin (1973-2022) had a nice voice, though it was easy to fault his lack of grit.
 The mid-tempo novelty tunes are okay, though nothing really stands out; meanwhile the ballads -- "That's A Woman," etc. -- are 100% horrible.
-Producer Billy Joe Walker, Jr moves a rotating cast of studio pros in and out -- various steel players, electric guitarists and whatnot.
+Producer Billy Joe Walker, Jr moved a rotating cast of studio pros in and out -- various steel players, electric guitarists and whatnot.
 There's certainly a lot worse that's come out of Nashville over the years, but truth be told, not much sticks to the ribs here.
-It's worth noting, though, that Martin wrote most of the tracks, so kudos for that.
+It's worth noting, though, that Martin wrote most of the tracks, including his biggest hit, "Before I Knew Better," which hit #15 on the charts.
+Brad Martin left the country scene pretty quickly and died quite young, though one can't help but wonder if he might have fared better if he'd come along at a better, less blah-sounding, time in country music history.
+This was his only album.

 (Produced by Jan Stolpe)

 A fine, independently released set of would-be Top 40 country, from the huge wellspring of talent bubbling under the surface of the Nashville hit factory.
-Martin has the same sort of gosh-heck, down-to-earth boyish charm as Dierks Bentley, and the same willingness to go with the flow and sing mainstream material, yet still infuse it with a sense of fun and conviction...
+Daniel Lee Martin (1965-2020) had the same sort of gosh-heck, down-to-earth boyish charm as Dierks Bentley, and the same willingness to go with the flow and sing mainstream material, yet still infuse it with a sense of fun and conviction...
 The tracks have a lot of rock-tinged guitar, but there's still plenty of twang, and nothing ever drowns in over-the-top pop (ala Tim McGraw), so by default Martin emerges as a member of the traditionalist side of contemporary country...
 I guess these off-the-radar releases mostly function as demo tapes and (hopefully) stepping stones to bigger and better things.
 Choice tracks include "That's What God Made Rivers For," "Just What You Did" and "Crazy's All They Got," as well as his earnest covers of oldies like "Take Me Home Country Roads" and "Keep You Hands To Yourself."
 Top Country fans who appreciate the earthier, more honest singers such as Bentley and Blaine Larsen will also want to check this guy out...
 Even if he doesn't make it to the top of the charts, it's still a pretty solid record, and shows how strong the independent side of Music City can be.
+It's a shame he turned out to be a creepy sex criminal.

 John Arthur Martinez "On The Border" (Texas Song Records, 2001)